 On 30 September 2021, Microfinance Ireland executed a new Loan Facility Agreement for a borrowing facility of up to €30m from the Strategic Banking Corporation of Ireland (SBCI).
-The facility has a six-year term with a final maturity date of 31 March 2027.
-The current interest rate is 6-month Euribor plus a margin of 0.80%.
-The Euribor cost basis is subject to review.
+The facility had a sixyear term with a final maturity date of 31 March 2027.
+The contracted interest rate basis was 6-month Euribor plus a margin of 0.80%.
+The borrowings were repaid in full during 2023.